Sort by

 The Nestlé Waters Pledge

-Our waters business aims to lead the regeneration of the water cycle to help create a positive water impact everywhere it operates by 2025.
+Our Waters business aims to lead the regeneration of local water cycles to help create a positive water impact everywhere it operates by 2025.

-We want to expand our current efforts to manage water sustainably beyond our own water operations and increase our collaboration with partners to identify and support local solutions.
+We want to expand our current efforts to manage water responsibly beyond our own bottled-water operations and increase our collaboration with partners to identify and support local solutions.
 Our aim is to develop more than 100 projects to help nature retain more water than our bottled-water business uses.

 Our key actions toward creating a positive water impact